Manini Banerjee

 Optical Microscopy, BFR, 5X | Cross Section (Right) revealing how an acidic environment causes a historical imprint ~0.9mm into the material

-Optical Microscopy, BFR, 5X | Cross Sections revealing how an acidic and basic fluctuating environments cause historical imprints throughout the depth of the material.
+Optical Microscopy, BFR, 5X | Cross Sections revealing how acidic and basic fluctuating environments cause historical imprints throughout the depth of the material.

 Q: How can we introduce restorative, empowering, and actionable objects into communities to educate and conduct air sensing?